paddytobias/era_report/README.md

 2. *Create a report*.
 It will copy from the Google Sheets [template](https://docs.google.com/spreadsheets/d/1VnKspMIR4UgXpV3ZfssZaSQkMUcY_GS96vHGrFHnvWw/edit?usp=sharing) or write over the top of an existing report (produced if you have run the script for this month before)
 3. *Access your calendar*, grabbing all events in your Intersect (Gmail) calendar for that month
 4. *Fill the report*, inserting all events data into the preformatted Google Sheets
+5. *Send out a notification email*, you have a choice to send an email to yourself and report stakeholder to let them know it's been completed (see `config.R`).

 ### Running the script
 It is possible to just run `Rscript eRA_report.R`, as long as you want the report generated for the previous month.
 Otherwise, you can give it month and/or year arguments for the month that you want to report on (e.g., `Rscript eRA_report.R "07" "2018"`).